Ecanus/plural/CODE_OF_CONDUCT.md

 conduct@pluralapp.ca.
 All complaints will be reviewed and investigated promptly and fairly.

-The Plural app team are obligated to respect the privacy and security of the reporter of any incident.
+The Plural app team is obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines